-- Analyze the patient experience to provide optimum patient care. - Apply knowledge of MAERB Core Curriculum by completing and passing the core competencies and AAMA certification examination. - Demonstrate cultural sensitivity and advocacy when providing care to individuals of diverse cultural and economic backgrounds. - Summarize the advanced practices of medical assistants as related to the scope of practice for the state of residence. - Execute data management within practice management software in the ambulatory setting. - Analyze the interrelationships of body systems in health maintenance and disease prevention. - Apply principles of mathematics and pharmacology with consistency and accuracy.
+- competencies and AAMA certification examination. - Demonstrate cultural sensitivity and advocacy when providing care to individuals of diverse cultural and economic backgrounds. - Summarize the advanced practices of medical assistants as related to the scope of practice for the state of residence. - Execute data management within practice management software in the ambulatory setting. - Analyze the interrelationships of body systems in health maintenance and disease prevention. - Apply principles of mathematics and pharmacology with consistency and accuracy.